 6 The Consolidated Jurisdictional Notice provides guidance on jurisdictional issues concerning the scope of application of the EC Merger Regulation.
 Commission Consolidated Jurisdictional Notice under Council Regulation (EC) No. 139/2004 on the control of concentrations between undertakings, 2008 O.J.
 C95/1.

 7 The Commission Notice on the definition of the relevant market for purposes of Community competition law provides guidance on the Commission's approach to product and geographic market definition.
 Commission Notice on the definition of the relevant market for the purposes of Community competition law, 1997 O.J.
 C372/5.
+This Notice is currently under review to account for potential changes in market structures resulting from globalisation and digitisation.
+Results of the Commission's review are expected in 2021, with the potential adoption of an updated Market Definition Notice in 2022.
 In 2004, the Commission adopted Guidelines on the appraisal of horizontal mergers, which explain the analytical framework applied to the assessment of concentrations between competitors (the Horizontal Mergers Guidelines).
 Commission Guidelines on the assessment of horizontal mergers under the Council Regulation on the control of concentrations between undertakings, 2004 O.J.
 C31/05.
 In November 2007, the Commission adopted Guidelines on the appraisal of non-horizontal mergers, which explain the analytical framework applied to the assessment of concentrations involving companies active in vertical or related markets (the Non-Horizontal Mergers Guidelines).
 Commission Guidelines on the assessment of non-horizontal mergers under the Council Regulation on the control of concentrations between undertakings, 2008 O.J.
 C265/6.

 8 The Commission Best Practices Guidelines on the conduct of merger control proceedings explain matters relevant to the day-to-day handling of merger cases and the Commission's relationship with the merging parties and interested third parties (the Best Practices Guidelines).
 DG Competition Best Practice Guidelines on the conduct of EC merger control proceedings.